UnosquareCOE/graduate-challenge/README.md

 NOTE: If interested additional tutorials for postman can be found here: https://www.guru99.com/postman-tutorial.html

+## Development tools

+For most of the API choices [Visual Studio Code](https://code.visualstudio.com/) is a good choice for minor adjustments, especially if you're running the application via the terminal/command line.

+For language specific tooling the following options exist to facilitate better debugging and more coupled options:

+### Python
+[PyCharm Community](https://www.jetbrains.com/pycharm/) is often the go to IDE.

+### C# .NET
+For Windows we typically use [Visual Studio](https://visualstudio.microsoft.com/), a macOS & Linux version does exist (originall Xamarin studio, then adjusted).
+However we typically recommend using [Rider](https://www.jetbrains.com/rider/) (NOTE: Rider does not have a community edition, it does however have a 30day free trial).

+### Javascript
+Visual Studio Code is often the go-to tooling for Javascript, especially when paired with prettier and ESLint plugins.

+### Java
+Most Java developers begin development using Eclipse; however we recommend using [IntelliJ Community](https://www.jetbrains.com/idea/).
+The support is often better and it's generally a better experience for most tasks.

 ## Notes
 - The exercise allows for variation in the answers or adjustments to the existing codebase, this is to allow flexibility for answers.
 - The created games are held in memory, as a result when an application is stopped or reloaded the existing games will be cleared also.
 Subsequently games would need to be re-created with the POST /games/ API endpoint.